ST2Projects/ssh-sentinel-server/README.md

 - `db.password` - Password of the DB user
 - `db.connection` - Connection URL for the DB.
 For sqlite3 this is a file path
 - `db.dbName` - Name of the DB
-- `tls.local` - When set to `true` the server will generate a local TLS certificate.
-When `false` the server will generate a Let's Encrypt cert
-- `tls.certDir` - Directory in which the generated certificate will be generated
-- `tls.certDomains` - A list of domains to be included in the certificate.
-- `tls.certEmail` - Needed when generating a certificate with let's encrypt
-- `tls.dnsProvider` - Only `cloudflare` is supported at the moment.
-A future release will open up support for other providers
-- `tls.dnsAPIToken` - The zone API token from cloudflare

 ### Generate a CA

 You can generate a SSH CA with `ssh-keygen`.
-I suggest using ECDSA keys as they are smaller but this is not a requirement.
+I suggest using ECDSA keys as they are smaller ( and (RSA sucks)[https://blog.trailofbits.com/2019/07/08/fuck-rsa] ) but this is not a requirement.

 ```shell
 ssh-keygen -t ed25519 -f sentinel-ca -C sentinel-CA